 This course runs in accordance with A.P.
 U.S. History Post-1877.
 Students may take either one or both courses.
 Completion of this course will prepare students to take the Advanced Placement United States History exam.
-Juniors and seniors also have the opportunity to gain college credit through Nebraska Wesleyan University.
+Juniors and seniors also have the opportunity to earn college credit through Nebraska Wesleyan University.

 Course Name: Advanced Placement U.S. History Post-1877

 Course Number: 449

 Duration: 2 Terms

 Grade: 10-12

 Prerequisites: None

 Note: May take the place of U.S. History for graduation requirements.
 Offered 3 rd and 4 th terms.
 Students may earn college credit for this

 course.
+Students are responsible for college costs.